akeneo/pim-api-docs/content/guides/translation-connection/step2-understand-akeneo-pim.md

 # Understand Akeneo PIM

+To become an Akeneo PIM master, we have many different tools to help you!

 ## Versions and editions

 First, it is crucial for you to understand that Akeneo PIM comes in all shapes and sizes, depending on its version and edition.